guildai/guild.ai/pages/docs/intro.md

   version: 1.0
 ```

-This change adds a `package` named `fashion` to the Guild file.
-Guild
+This adds a top-level `package` element to the Guild file that
-uses this information when it generates a package.
+provides information used to generate a package.

-Next, generate a package by running:
+Next, create a package by running:

 ``` command
 guild package